 How Can a Tooth Infection Make You Sick?

 So, why is oral health important beyond keeping your teeth clean?
-Excellent dental hygiene helps prevent dental problems that could cause you to get sick in a number of different ways.
+Excellent dental hygiene helps prevent dental problems that could cause many other issues.
+But, can a rotten tooth make you sick?
+Can a rotten tooth cause a sore throat?
+Unfortunately, yes.

 When a cavity progresses enough, it’s possible to get a bacterial infection.
 That infection can become a tooth abscess—a pocket of pus caused by the infection.
 Depending on where the decay and infection originate, you could end up with an abscess on the root of your tooth or next to the root inside your gums.
 While a tooth abscess is treatable—your dentist can drain it and clear the infection with medication—you still may end up losing the tooth.

-You’re also opening yourself up to an increased risk of infection in other parts of the body.
+You’re also opening yourself up to an increased risk of infection in other parts of the body or sickness.
 If you don’t treat your tooth abscess, you can experience serious complications, including:

 If you experience fever and swelling in your face with an abscess, see your dentist immediately for emergency treatment or go to the ER.
 If you experience difficulty breathing or swallowing, go to the ER right away.
 These are signs that the infection has spread.